Addressing Learning Loss: Using Connected Assessments & LMS

 Lunch 'n Learn with Tech & Learning

 We hope you can join us for these regular District Leadership Lunch ‘n Learn Roundtable series, hosted by Dr. Kecia Ray.
 In these events, districts from across the U.S. share their strategic plans, the challenges they are facing, and the creative solutions they are using to support students and teachers.
-Register for our upcoming events here
+Register for our upcoming events here.

 More from T&L: Lunch 'n Learn roundtable recaps

-Erik Ofgang is Tech & Learning's senior staff writer.
-A journalist, author and educator, his work has appeared in the Washington Post, The Atlantic, and Associated Press.
+Erik Ofgang is a Tech & Learning contributor.
+A journalist, author and educator, his work has appeared in The New York Times, the Washington Post, the Smithsonian, The Atlantic, and Associated Press.
 He currently teaches at Western Connecticut State University’s MFA program.
 While a staff writer at Connecticut Magazine he won a Society of Professional Journalism Award for his education reporting.
 He is interested in how humans learn and how technology can make that more effective.